LukeMcDonnell/mopidy-MFE/README.rst

 =========
 v0.4.4 (2016-06-06)
 ------------------
-- Added favicon and full icon support for ios and Android mobile web app compatibility.
+- Added favicon and icon support for ios and Android mobile web app compatibility.

 v0.4.3 (2016-06-05)
 ------------------
 - Added volume and seek controls to Now Playing.